MrYoungDS/DSp6BST2/README.md

-# <code>DSp6BST</code> Binary Search Tree Assignment
+# <code>DSp6BST2</code> Binary Search Tree Assignment Part 2

 ## Overview
-For this assignment you will be implementing the Binary Search Tree ADT and a number of associated functions.
+For this assignment you will be implementing the core of the Binary Search Tree ADT.
 This project is based on the content of chapters 9 and 10 in the Java Software Structures book.

 ### Table of Contents